Sant Pere de Rodes

 An impressive scenario

 The ruins are only visible since the 1980's because they were hidden by trees and bushes until a couple of major fires opened the above perspective.
 It is common knowledge among the locals that the fires are set by shepherds to preserve open spaces for their herds.
 In the 1970's, when this writer lived in a village at the Muga river and had a clear view of this mountain top, he kept searching for the grail castle elsewhere, like a fool.
 (I never saw these walls, didn't even know San Salvador existed until I read in a German tourist guide, of all places, about a legend that the Holy Grail was once guarded at the monastery.
 I visited Sant Pere de Rodes when it was still known as St Pere de Roda and read about Pujades in Deulofeu's guidebook when all pieces of the puzzle came finally together .
 My wife took the above picture of me in the early 1980s to document the large stone blocks that were used in the Middle Ages).
-Everywhere inside the church were these blocks used for the columns, as the photo at right demonstrates.
+Everywhere inside the church were these blocks used to support the columns, as the photo at right demonstrates.
 The archeologists would be well-advised to compare them with the authentic Roman blocks at left we photographed on a street in Rome!
 They have been outdoors for about two thousand years and, except for a rounded corner, are practically identical!

 Proof at last!

 The German poet Wolfram, who describes the region in detail, must have stayed at the monastery and noticed the temple's remains.
 This is probably why he proposes that the grail empowers the phoenix to rise from the ashes and adds a hidden, numerological structure to his poem, which is based on Hesiod and Plutarch.
-To secure the "Greek connection" with the many Greek names in the region, including the monastery, he refers to the grail knights as "templeisen" whose coat of arms depicts a "turtle-dove", which is also based on Plutarch who writes in De Iside et Osiride :
+To secure the "Greek connection" with the many Greek names in the region he refers to the grail knights as "templeisen" whose coat of arms depicts a "turtle-dove", which is also based on Plutarch who writes in De Iside et Osiride :

 The Egyptians venerated the animals themselves,